kdp-lab/Leo-LLPs-Code/README.md

 ### Prerequisites:
 - Clone both [`MuC-tutorial`](https://github.com/MuonColliderSoft/MuC-Tutorial) and [`mucoll-benchmarks`](https://github.com/MuonColliderSoft/mucoll-benchmarks/tree/main) into this directory

+### Tips:
+- If you're running over sim or digi_bib/reco_bib over many events, use `nohup` or `screen` to create a process that is separate from your connection to the server so that it can keep running in the background

 ## Instructions for running multi_sim.py:

 If you want to change the number of events to run over, go into `codes/functions.py`, scroll down to `run_ddsim` function, and edit `--numberOfEvents`